 Federal Rule of Civil Procedure 26(f) and similar state rules such as Colorado’s Rule of Civil Procedure 16(b)(3) and California Rule of Court 3.724 (8) direct attorneys to meet and confer at the outset of litigation to discuss e-discovery issues and craft a discovery plan.
 Below is a Rule 26(f) conference checklist of 10 things for counsel to consider when preparing for the conference and potential topics of discussion for the session.

 4. Forensic Images of Electronic Devices.
 Often, the computers and electronic devices from which information is collected during discovery must remain in service during litigation.
 For instance, to perform their job, an employee must continue to use his or her work computer despite the fact that it contains information that may be relevant to a lawsuit.
-To preserve relevant information on the computer and to prevent against data loss, parties should consider making forensic images of “dynamic devices.”
+To preserve relevant information on the computer and to prevent data loss, parties should consider making forensic images of “dynamic devices.”
 A forensic image is a “snapshot” copy of a computer’s hard drive.
-Once the image is taken, the computer may be returned to service and the copied hard drive may be examined for relevant evidence without worry of information deletion or destruction.
+Once the image is taken, the computer may be returned to service and the copied hard drive may be examined for relevant evidence without the worry of information deletion or destruction.

 5. Determine Relevant Dates and Time Frames.
 At the initial e-discovery conference, parties should identify and agree to the relevant time period that will be searched for documents.
 This is a discussion that should be conducted both between opposing parties and also between attorney and client.